-It’s safe to say in 2022 that white bridesmaid dresses are no longer taboo.
+It’s safe to say that in 2023, white bridesmaid dresses are no longer taboo.

 The pandemic and its subsequent disruption to dress codes and guest lists has had brides-to-be rethinking traditional weddings.
 Whether that be swapping a meringue gown for a trouser suit or slip dress, or thinking of ways to wear bridal looks again after the ceremony.

 The old-fashioned notion that certain shades signify purity have long been discounted, so why shouldn’t the idea that other colours will upstage?
 There’s room for more than one woman in a room – even if it is your ‘big day’ – and there’s even a sense of solidarity in matching with the other most important people in your life.

 If you need a little convincing, look to all the stylish women who’ve opted for white bridesmaid dresses in the past decade.
 Kate Moss put her flower girls in this shade while opting for off-white herself in 2011, and Kate Middleton looked beautiful alongside sister Pippa – also dressed in white – during her royal wedding to Prince William in the same year.